 It subsided slightly, its uppermost part just barely higher than the man’s head.
 It generally thought in images, but from the digested language of the creator came Why?

 “Because you are without.”
-It retreated, shocked that its react had been understood.
+It retreated, shocked that its reaction had been understood.
 “Because I find you in want, and it is my nature to respond.”

 What would you give me?
 What is there that one such as I could want or need?